apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 ---
-title: "Introduce R3 to recognition RESTFul URL"
+title: "Introduce R3 to recognition RESTFul URI"
 date: 2024-10-17
 author: Han Liu
 description: "This article will introduce how to use R3 to identify RESTFul URLs and integrate them into SkyWalking."